ching202/nwd-central-hub-prototype/docs/database-schema.md

 Read this alongside `docs/architecture.md`, which covers how these tables are queried and how RLS interacts with the two Supabase clients.

-> **This document reflects the schema as of the merge of PR #50 ([#21] Improve Proposal Lifecycle & Status Handling).** Tables not yet fully built are marked with their blocking issue. `docs/database-setup.md` is superseded by this document and should be deleted.
+> **This document reflects the schema as of the merge of PR #54 ([#54] Admin Proposal Review Page & Lifecycle Automation).** Tables not yet built are marked with their blocking issue. `docs/database-setup.md` is superseded by this document and should be deleted.

 ---